-1) Given the current change in dance training, with studios being closed and $$$ maybe being tight, for the time being TSP will cover the entire cost of drop-in classes, up to $7/class.
-If you have receipts for classes that are more than $7, the usual $7 reimbursement per class still applies.
-For example, if you have a receipt for $17, you will still receive $7 back in reimbursement.
-If you have another receipt for $5, you will receive the full $5 back.
+1) TSP’ll cover the entire cost of drop-in classes, up to $10/class.
+For example, if you have a receipt for $17, you’ll receive $10 back in reimbursement.
+If you have another receipt for $5, you’ll receive the full $5 back.
 We hope this encourages teachers to charge for their online classes :)

 3) We’re changing the guidelines to accept receipts for online training anywhere in the world.
 However, we can only reimburse in Canadian dollars ie if the receipt is for $5 USD, we can only reimburse $5 CAD.
 Best to try and have your receipts converted to CAD.
 Please note: credit card and and bank statements are not an acceptable form of receipts.
 Please see receipt requirements below.

-3) Class cards and memberships are still reimbursed at 50% of the total cost.
+4) Class cards and memberships are still reimbursed at 50% of the total receipt.

 5) Workshops are still reimbursed at 50% of the total receipt.

 6) We’re waiving the minimum monthly reimbursement.

-The first TSP deadline of the 2020-21 membership year, beginning April 1, 2020, will be April 10.
-Receipts from February and March are eligible.
+Receipts from the previous two months are eligible.
 However, you must renew your membership to receive subsidies in the new membership year.